milanbeherazyx/APS-Fault-Prediction-Project/README.md

 # sensor_fault_detection
-This is a fault detection project using sensor reading.
+This is a fault detection project using sensor reading..

 for linux: